 Asking how your child acts in a variety of settings

 Seeking feedback from teachers at your child’s school or day care

 After looking at all the information, the doctor may make a diagnosis.
 There might be cases where she holds off making it right away, however.
 The diagnosis may not be clear yet, or there might not be a diagnosis that applies.
 The doctor may see your child periodically to monitor his development and progress with you.

 The developmental-behavioral pediatrician might continue to treat your child.
 Or she might recommend other professionals who can help with ongoing treatment.
 Here are some other ways she might help:

 Prescribe and monitor medication if your child has an issue like ADHD or anxiety

 Help you better understand what’s behind your child’s behavior and come up with discipline strategies

 Recommend accommodations and services at school, and therapies outside of school

 Getting Answers About Your Child’s Issues

 If you think your child might have a developmental delay, learn more about early intervention evaluations.
-While the earlier the better, it’s never too late to find out if your child has a learning or attention issue.
+While the earlier the better, it’s never too late to find out if your child has a learning or thinking difference.
 Talk to your child’s doctor about different specialists who could help.
 You can also talk to your child’s school about having him evaluated.